radiomicsgroup/discern-app/README.md

 - [dcm2niix](https://github.com/rordenlab/dcm2niix)

 ### NOTE
-- If used without graphical interface in a Linux system, xvfb-run is needed (`sudo apt install xvfb`)
+- If used from command line (without graphical interface) in a Linux system, xvfb-run is needed (`sudo apt install xvfb`)

 ## Installation
 Download or clone this repository as follows, and navigate into the new folder /discern-app: